tobiasbriones/blog/mathswe/eng/uiux/platform/feat/new-article-and-code-navigation-features-2023-09-09/index.md

 </strong></p>
 </figcaption>

-So, besides projects, subdirectories with content can also be browsed and opened.
+So, besides article projects, its subdirectories with content can also be browsed and opened.